-Innovation Bound 2019 will highlight research on European diplomacy, the use of plutonium as a source of energy, economic theory, immigration, nonprofit studies, trust in government, nonprofit social capital, women's jail facilities and much more.
+Innovation Bound 2019 highlights research on European diplomacy, the use of plutonium as a source of energy, economic theory, immigration, nonprofit studies, trust in government, nonprofit social capital, women's jail facilities and much more.

 Core to the LBJ School's mission is "getting it done" — developing solutions to policy problems through scholarship and public discourse.
 Every year, faculty and students take on research that melds the theoretical and the practical, exploring the world through hands-on field work and data analysis to address issues critical to the health of American democracy and global society.